 How home palliative care can help

 Many terminally ill patients wish to spend their final few weeks or months in their own home and home carers enable this to happen.
 Your loved one can receive end of life care tailored to their needs and preferences in their own home from a suitable care provider.

 End of life care aims to make your loved one as comfortable as possible by managing pain and other distressing symptoms.
-This is a holistic approach, providing physical, psychological, social, and spiritual support for your loved one, your family, and their carers.
-Additional palliative care can be provided by consultants trained in palliative medicine, specialist palliative care nurses or specialist palliative occupational therapists and physiotherapists, with whom your care provider can work alongside.
+This is a holistic approach, providing physical, psychological, social, and spiritual support for your loved one and your family.
+Care can be provided by specially trained persons in palliative medicine, specialist palliative care nurses or specialist palliative occupational therapists and physiotherapists, with whom your care provider can work alongside.
 It is always important to consult with your doctors and nurses when implementing this plan.

-SuperCarers will connect you with carers who have palliative care expertise, who have worked with terminally ill clients, in hospices, and with palliative care professionals.
-The carers work to maintain client comfort and dignity throughout these latter stages of life.
+SuperCarers can connect you with care providers many of whom will have palliative care experience through working with terminally ill clients before.
+They should work alongside the rest of your multidisciplinary team to maintain client comfort and dignity throughout these latter stages of life.

 Questions to ask